vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/11/008_adhyAtmam.md

 title = "8.
 Mystic: especially on the constitution of man."

 +++
-[Kāurupathi.—catustriṅçat. adhyātmamanyudāivatam. ānuṣṭubham: 33. pathyāpan̄kti.]
+[Kāurupathi.—catustriṅśat. adhyātmamanyudāivatam. ānuṣṭubham: 33. pathyāpan̄kti.]